BetterEverything/BetterTimer/README.md

 # BetterTimer
-Voice Controlled Timer with Multiple Countdowns
+Voice Controlled Timer with Multiple Countdowns, for example for workouts